colby-timm/ai-enablement-orbit/OpenSpecExperience.md

 ### What I liked

 - Being able to view the completed changes and active changes with percent complete was helpful visually.

+### Things to note

+- Always create a new context window per spec or per create spec vs implement spec.
+- Used `microsoft-docs` MCP